burgerbrains123/Oasis-1.1/README.md

 # basic commands:

-sn = start notepad.exe
+SN = start notepad.exe

-sc = start cmd
+SC = start cmd

-cp = opens the user manipulation program
+CP = opens the user manipulation program

-uw = unpacks the net user prompt (for use with customized user profile)
+UW = unpacks the net user prompt (for use with customized user profile)

-mup = makes a customized user profile
+MUP = makes a customized user profile

-cupn = changes user profiles name (will require a password)
+CUPN = changes user profiles name (will require a password)

-od = will open a diary were you can add the days events
+OD = will open a diary were you can add the days events

+EXIT = closes the command prompt

+COMMANDS MUST BE TYPED WITH CAPITALS

 # Date due for completion 20/01/15